 - Vintage Fisher-Price Record Player portable phonograph still in box

-- Vintage 1971 Fisher Price Music Box Record Player – still wrapped in cello!
+- 1971 Fisher Price Music Box Record Player – Complete with 5 double sided records

 New ones can be found at stores like Target and retailers online, but for the classic models, searching on ebay is the best way to get them.
 This also goes for needle replacement parts as well.
 The colorful phonograph has been a kids favorite for years for good reason.
 Of course, it has sentimental value for adults as well.
 If you loved to listen to records as a kid or had kids music records, you know how great these are.
 Many people love the vintage ones.
 If you have or had a vintage Fisher Price Record Player, what model did you have?
 The 1971, 1978, 825 or the toy music box one or a newer model?